hariship/xmysql-runner/README.md

 # xMySQL : One command to generate REST APIs

-# Why this ?
+## Why this?

-	Generating REST APIs for a MySQL database which does not follow conventions
+Now you can generate REST APIs for any MySQL database without following any normal conventions

 <p align="center">
   <img src="./assets/rick_and_morty.gif" alt="xmysql gif"/>
 </p>

 # Setup and Usage

-xmysql requires node >= 7.6.0
+*xmysql requires node >= 7.6.0*

 ```
 npm install -g xmysql